CALENDAR

 3.0 hours

-220b Human Anatomy & Physiology
+220b Human Anatomy and Physiology

 A study of the structure and function of the human body and mechanisms for maintaining homeostasis within it.
 The areas covered will include basic chemistry, cell and tissue structure, and the 11 systems of the human body, (integumentary, skeletal, muscular, nervous, endocrine, circulatory, lymphatic, digestive, respiratory, urinary and reproductive).
 Laboratory work will be required, including a 6-8 week comparative anatomy dissection lab using the fetal pig.